PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 Hours | Work Description
 -- | --
-2 | Reading articles and taking notes on resources Teresa sent me on natural history collections for Arctos article 3 | Finishing outline, writing article, editing article
+2 | Reading articles and taking notes on resources Teresa sent me on natural history collections for Arctos article 4 | Finishing outline, writing article, editing article, emailing Spencer and Gary, finding specimen numbers in Access database for Teresa to upload to Arctos